 And I have to say that, although you could flavour these with anything you like, the peppermint was an inspired touch on my part.
 These taste like a frozen version of a chocolate bar I loved growing up called French Mint, the perfect intersection of chocolate and peppermint.
 At the same time, I think that the base recipe has great potential and I can envision some coffee flavouring for a mocha version.
 I also have another idea in mind for these but I can’t share just yet because it might warrant a blog post of its own!
 Suffice it to say that these are so good that I’ve already made them 3 times in the span of two weeks.
 My kids adore them, rave about them, go wild for them, and I feel perfectly happy serving a sugar-free popsicle to them for dessert every night of the week.

-- In a medium saucepan over medium-high heat, whisk together milk, cream, Swerve, cocoa powder, and salt.
+In a medium saucepan over medium-high heat, whisk together milk, cream, Swerve, and cocoa powder.
 Bring to a boil and cook one minute, stirring continuously.

 - Remove from heat and stir in peppermint extract.
 Sprinkle with xanthan gum and whisk briskly to combine.
 Let mixture cool at least 10 minutes and then pour into popsicle molds.